Wealden District Council

 • 1 was a 4-bedroom house.

-• 38 were 1 bedroom, one of which 6 were sheltered/retirement living, 5 were 1-bedroom houses and 27 were 1-bedroom flats.
+• 122 were 1 bedroom, one of which 13 were sheltered/retirement living, 1 was a bungalow, 6 were 1-bedroom houses and 97 were 1-bedroom flats.

-• 38 were 3-bedroom properties of which 38 were houses
+• 72 were 3-bedroom properties of which 67 were houses, 1 flat and 4 bungalow

-• 3 were 4-bedroom properties of which 3 were houses.
+• 9 were 4-bedroom properties all of which were houses

-93.6% of our homes (other than those in retirement living courts awaiting refurbishment) meet the Decent Homes Standard which we maintain through an active programme of property inspections and works.
+97.65% of our homes meet the Decent Homes Standard which we maintain through an active programme of property inspections and works.

 We are continuing to work with resident groups and analyse feedback from surveys to further improve our service and ensure we prioritise our works according to need and their expectations having consideration to available budgets.

-• Installed new air source heat pumps – 4.
+• Installed new/replacement air source heat pumps – 50

-We continue to work in partnership with statutory and voluntary groups to disseminate information and advice on energy efficiency and are currently developing a program of work to improve the energy efficiency of our properties.
-(We work in partnership to offer advice and signpost owner occupiers to grant funding schemes available for energy efficiency measures and have been undertaking a project to locate and improve the energy efficiency of private rented properties which do not meet the minimum standard)
+We continue to work in partnership with statutory and voluntary groups to disseminate information and advice on energy efficiency and are delivering a program of work to improve the energy efficiency of our properties.

 The Council continues to fund adaptations to properties to both council and private homes (including Housing Association properties) via the Disabled Facilities Grants Procedure.
 Work carried out includes major adaptation works such as conversion of bathrooms into shower rooms as well as minor adaptations, such as handrails, were undertaken for council tenants.